EDUCBA

 Overview of Two Way ANOVA in R

-A statistical concept that helps to understand the relationship between one continuous dependent variable and two categorical independent variables and is usually studied over samples from various populations through the formulation of null and alternative hypotheses, and that certain considerations such as related to the independence of samples, normal distribution, equality of variance, outliers, etc. must be followed by the variables of interest, with R programming providing a very effective functionality to leverage the concept, is termed as Two Way ANOVA, i.e., two-way analysis of variance in R.
+A statistical concept that helps to understand the relationship between one continuous dependent variable and two categorical independent variables and is usually studied over samples from various populations through the formulation of null and alternative hypotheses and certain considerations, such as those related to the independence of samples, normal distribution, equality of variance, outliers, etc. must be followed by the variables of interest, with R programming providing a handy functionality to leverage the concept, is termed as Two Way ANOVA, i.e., two-way analysis of variance in R.

-Note: We need to transform our data if normality and equal variance is violated.
+Note: We must transform our data if normality and equal variance are violated.

 Example of Two Way ANOVA in R